 The grapes are carefully selected and vinified in the traditional Bordelaise method with a long maceration of 12–19 days at 28–32°C. Once fermentation is complete the wine is matured for over 14 months in barriques of French oak.
 Frequent racking from the lees allows for bottling without fining, filtration or other physical stabilization.
 This may result in a slight sediment in the bottle.

 - Additional Information

-Product code BRIVIORIFLESSI Bottle Size (L) 0.75 Winemaker Guido Brivio Serving Suggestion 18°C. Best if opened and decanted at least an hour before serving.
-Colour Red Wine Type Red Variety Merlot Main Features Oaked, "Slow Wine" More Features Malolactic Country Switzerland Region(s) Ticino Ripeness Normal Closure Natural Cork Aged In Barrel (new) Vintages 2005, 2012 Vintages
+Product code BRIVIORIFLESSI Bottle Size 0.75 Winemaker Guido Brivio Serving Suggestion 18°C. Best if opened and decanted at least an hour before serving.
+Featured Themes Re-tasted Recently Colour Red Wine Style Red, Still, Dry Variety Merlot Key Features Oaked, "Slow Wine" More Features Malolactic Country Switzerland Region(s) Ticino Ripeness Normal Closure Natural Cork Aged In Barrel (new) Vintages 2005, 2012 Vintages

 - Tasting Notes